 It really is that simple.
 Doesn’t it seem silly how often this step is skipped over?

 There are people who already know, like, and trust you.
 If you think you have to get clients primarily by connecting with strangers, you’ll be waiting a long time.
 Start with where there is already trust.

 Let me respond to some of the concerns you might have about this:

 - “But people who know me already know what I do.”

-Actually, they mostly don’t grasp it, and they would appreciate knowing and would appreciate the opportunity to help in some concrete way.
+Actually, they mostly don’t grasp it, I promise you.
+And they would appreciate knowing and would appreciate the opportunity to help in some concrete way.
 Let them help.

 - “I don’t want to bother people with another email.”

 If you keep it short and concrete about exactly what you’re requesting, they will read it and try to help.
 People love to help when there’s something clear to do!
-You can start with just a few people to test it out, and then widen the circle as you build confidence.
+Start with just a few people to test it out, and then widen the circle as you build confidence.